I am a proud extrovert.

 In an effort to NOT be the smartest person in the room 90% of the time, here are some tips on cold email:

-bonus-tip: when I write an email feeling prepared, it’s as if there is a special energy or karma that flows with the message.
+Bonus-tip: when I write an email feeling prepared, it’s as if there is special energy or karma that flows with the message.
 It always works better than purely copy+past of a [Insert Name] type of message.

-The magic of Twitter or the old days of SMS are the character imitations.
+The magic of Twitter or the old days of SMS is the character imitations.
 Scarcity generates value.
-The same applies to subject lines and emails, but on this case people tend to do the opposite and end up writing subject lines that are short, make no sense like “getting in touch” “email to Pedro” or “Partnership”.
-Lots of people tend to scroll trough their inbox, before actually opening the messages, so if you write a clear, well-done subject line you’ll certainly find better results in response rates and time.
+The same applies to subject lines and emails, but in this case, people tend to do the opposite and end up writing short subject lines, make no sense like “getting in touch” “email to Pedro” or “Partnership”.
+Lots of people tend to scroll through their inbox, before actually opening the messages, so if you write a clear, well-done subject line you’ll certainly find better results in response rates and time.

-It’s natural for us to try to explain ourselves or make an extra effort on generating perceived value right from the get go.
+It’s natural for us to try to explain ourselves or make an extra effort on generating perceived value right from the get-go.
 What happens?
 You end up with an extremely boring, ego-centric long email about you and leave your ask (which is usually what you are trying to achieve) for the last lines of the email.
-I tend to re-read cold emails and often copy-past the last paragraph as the first one.
+I tend to re-read cold emails and often copy-paste the last paragraph as the first one.
 Read your email again, make edits if necessary.
-Remember you are a stranger to that person, so it’s important for them to have some sort of validation followed by the immediate reason on why you are getting in touch.
+Remember you are a stranger to that person, so they need to have some sort of validation followed by the immediate reason on why you are getting in touch.

 This is probably the equivalent of mailing a physical object to somebody that you’ve never met.
 It’s just plain weird.
 Don’t do that.
 Sometimes it’s perfectly fine to add additional information (link to 1 or 2 things at most) on your first message.
 If your goal is to get feedback on a pitch deck, for instance, mention that (on the subject line and first few sentences) and then ASK, if you can send them more details in case they have the time and are interested.
 I am assuming you are messaging people that are more knowledgeable/busy than you so don’t worry, if they are interested and if this is a good opportunity, it will happen.

-bonus-tip: when taking this approach never email multiple addresses at the same time or follow up on different inboxes.
-That just make you look unorganized and desperate.
+Bonus-tip: when taking this approach never email multiple addresses at the same time or follow up on different inboxes.
+That just makes you look unorganized and desperate.
 Adapt your message to the media.
 A tweet or DM is not the same as a Facebook message or a LinkedIn request.

-bonus-tip: only take this approach if you can actually help and provide a tangible, measurable perceived value to the other party.
-For instance I can usually speak to a lot of Brazilian or Latin American things, but I would never venture talking about any Chinese related stuff.
+Bonus-tip: only take this approach if you can actually help and provide a tangible, measurable perceived value to the other party.
+For instance, I can usually speak to a lot of Brazilian or Latin American things, but I would never venture to talk about any Chinese related stuff.